stefanos-larkou/random-walks/README.md

 3. Run the script.
 4. A new window will pop up with the animation or static plot of the simulation.

+### Executable
+1. Open RWalk.exe

 ## Dependencies

-The project relies on the following external libraries:
+On top of Python, the project relies on the following external libraries:

 - **Matplotlib**: Used for creating the plots.
 - **NumPy**: Used for numerical operations and data structuring.